california flag

 • I-805 serves the San Diego area.
 Running from I-5 near the Mexican border and rejoining I-5 in the Sorrento Valley, I-805 bypasses downtown San Diego.

 For more information about California's roads and transportation infrastructure, visit the California Department of Transportation website.
-For a list of scenic roads in California, visit this America's Byways: California page.
+For California road traffic conditions, visit the Federal Highway Administration's California Traffic Information page.

 California-Map.org is a State Maps reference source.